George Gilbert (Jesuit): Life

-He was born in Suffolk about 1559, and at an early age succeeded on his father's death to extensive landed estates.
+Gilbert was born in Suffolk around 1559, and at an early age succeeded on his father's death to extensive landed estates.
 While travelling on the continent, he was converted to Catholicism by Robert Parsons at Rome in 1579.
-On his return to London, he, in conjunction with Thomas Pounde of Belmont, formed a Catholic Association, consisting of unmarried young men of birth and property.
-They promised to live on the bare necessities of their state, and to give the rest of their incomes for the good of the Catholic cause.
+Upon his return to London, he, in conjunction with Thomas Pounde of Belmont, formed a Catholic Association, consisting of unmarried young men of birth and property.
+They promised to live on the bare necessities of their state, and to give all of their incomes for the good of the Catholic cause.
 The association was blessed by Pope Gregory XIII on 14 April 1580.

 Members lodged together in the house of Norris, the chief pursuivant, in Fetter Lane or Chancery Lane, London.
-Norris was influenced by John Aylmer, bishop of London, and was liberally paid by Gilbert.
+Norris was influenced by John Aylmer, bishop of London, and was generously paid by Gilbert.
 At Fulham, the bishop's son-in-law, Dr. Adam Squire, was in Gilbert's pay.
 Through the connivance of these men, the members of the association were able to receive priests and to have masses celebrated daily in their house until, after the arrival of the Jesuits Parsons and Edmund Campion in England, persecution of Catholics grew more severe.